kensuke-kamata/graph/rondo/README.md

 BFS is a traversal algorithm that explores all vertices at the present depth level before moving on to vertices at the next level.
 It is particularly useful to finding the shortest path in unweighted graphs, level-order traversal, and for tasks that require visiting nodes layer by layer.
 The algorithm begins by marking the start vertex as visitged and pushing it onto the queue.
 It then enters a loop where it processes each vertex in the queue: marking its neighbors as visited, and adding them to the queue for futher processing.

 ### Dijkstra Algorithm
-Dijkstra's algorithm is used to find the shortest path from a starting vertex to all other vertices in a graph.
+The Dijkstra's algorithm is used to find the shortest path from a starting vertex to all other vertices in a graph.
 This algorithm is particularly effective for graphs with positive weights.
 It references all edges in a breadth-first manner while using a priority queue to account for edge weights to find the shortest path.

 **Initialization**
 - Set the distance to each vertex to infinity (`WEIGHT_INF`), except for the starting vertex (`start`), which is set to 0.